KognitionAI/pilecv4j/README.md

 ```

+Newer versions of SWT need to be manually installed into your maven repository after being downloaded from https://download.eclipse.org/eclipse/downloads/

 *swtartifact* is platform specific.
 For 64-bit Linux it's `org.eclipse.swt.gtk.linux.x86_64`.
 For 64-bit Windows it's `org.eclipse.swt.win32.win32.x86_64`

 ## Other Image Processing and Image Handling